cakephp/docs/en/controllers/request-response.rst

 Setting the same header multiple times will result in overwriting the previous values, just like regular header calls.
-Headers are not sent when php:meth:`CakeResponse::header()` is called either.
+Headers are not sent when :php:meth:`CakeResponse::header()` is called either.
 They are just buffered until the response is actually sent.

 .. _cakeresponse-testing: